shaunbent/shaunbent/src/blog/why-federated-design-systems-keep-failing/index.md

 ![An illustration to represent the consolidation of different components into a single component.
 There are four rows of shapes, each row contains different colored shapes with an arrow pointing to a single shape at the end of each row](./images/Consolidation.webp)

 But it never happened.
 As we established previously, the centralized team wasn't given the time to do this work.
 The promised consolidation phase never occurred.
 As a result, the system only ever grew; it never contracted.
-At one point, it contained over 1,500 individual components across two platforms.
+At one point, it contained over 1,500 individual components.

 ![A line graph showing number of components over time.
 The line grows exponentially.
 At the top of the line, there is a label that says 1500 components](./images/Growth.webp)